 You've never had an encounter with the police, let alone been handcuffed and put in the back of a police car (“cuffed and stuffed”) while people drive by gawking.
 You don't know what to do or where to turn.
 You need someone who knows the legal landscape of the DUI law in Idaho.
 You have been arrested and accused of DUI in Idaho.

-Some people want the security of a “flat fee” meaning the total amount they will pay is assured and fixed.
+We provide you the security of a “flat fee,” meaning the total amount they will pay is assured and fixed.
 Of course, if there is a need to hire expert witnesses, those costs will be in addition to the flat fee but will be discussed prior to retaining the expert.
 In this type of arrangement, the fee is fixed and no refunds are offered.

 - Initial Flat Fee for a Misdemeanor DUI defense matter: $3,000 – $4000 (depending on location)